IDP/Thesis: Physics-based deep learning for hyperspectral brain surgery imaging

 Hyperspectral imaging (HSI) is an optical technique that processes the electromagnetic spectrum at a multitude of monochromatic, adjacent frequency bands.
 The wide-bandwidth spectral signature of a target object’s reflectance allows fingerprinting its physical, biochemical, and physiological properties.
 HSI has been applied for various applications, such as remote sensing and biological tissue analysis.
-Recently, HSI was also used to differentiate between healthy and pathological tissue under operative conditions in a surgery room on patients diagnosed with brain tumors.
-Within the hyperprobe.eu project, we aim to exploit physics-based machine learning for inferring biochemical tissue properties from the HSI images.
+Recently, HSI was also used to differentiate between healthy and pathological tissue under operative conditions in a surgery room on patients diagnosed with brain tumors .

 How to apply: